immutable/imx-core-sdk-golang/README.md

 Its public interface shouldn't be considered final, and we may need to release breaking changes as we push towards v1.0.

 ---

 # Immutable Core SDK Golang

-The Immutable Core SDK Golang provides convenient access to the Immutable X API and Ethereum contract methods for applications written on the Immutable X platform.
+The Immutable Core SDK Golang provides convenient access to the Immutable X API and Ethereum smart contracts for applications written on the Immutable X platform.

 Currently, our SDK supports interactions with our application-specific rollup based on StarkWare's [StarkEx](https://starkware.co/starkex/).
 In the future, we'll be adding [StarkNet](https://starknet.io/) support across our platform.